-Here at VG247, we're going to run down just a few of our favourite mods for Cyberpunk 2077: ranging from cosmetics and small tweaks to mods that fundamentally change the way the game and elements of its story play out.
+We're going to run down just a few of the best mods for Cyberpunk 2077: ranging from modding tools and cosmetics to small tweaks that fundamentally change the way the game and its story is experienced.

-- How to install Cyberpunk 2077 mods on PC
+- How do you install Cyberpunk 2077 mods?

-So mod responsibly: read comments and reviews to make sure you're not downloading a dud, and make back-ups of anything you don't want to lose.
+So, mod responsibly; read comments and reviews to make sure you're not downloading a dud, and make back-ups of anything you don't want to lose.
 If there's a large update to the game and your mods are thrown into disarray, be sure to back them up and go through the gruelling process of reinstalling them one by one to be able to play without problems.

 In order to install a mod for Cyberpunk 2077, you'll generally need to start by locating where your game files are stored within your PC.